 The argument that smegma caused cervical cancer had been one reason used to advocate for male circumcision, but this argument was invalidated when in the 1970’s it was discovered that the Human Papilloma Virus (HPV) was most likely to be the cause of cervical cancers.
 It has been known of women who specifically had their sons circumcised to supposedly prevent them from causing cervical cancer to women.

 As far as penile hygiene is concerned, it may be worth mentioning that there are many intact men who urinate through their foreskins, that is, they don’t retract their foreskins when urinating and that the sensation of warm urine flowing past the foreskin produces rather pleasant sensations.
 Therefore, inevitably urine becomes trapped in the preputial space, which may contribute to what scents emanate from the penis.
-Some men wipe their penis after urinating, and others don’t.
+Some men wipe their penis after urinating whilst others don’t.
 Additionally, if masturbation and / or sexual intercourse is occurring there may also be semen which is likewise trapped in the preputial space.
 If daily penile hygiene isn’t being practiced, then the combination of urine, semen and smegma, can most likely become an aromatic challenge, particularly if there is a partner involved.
 Ideally, washing underneath the foreskin on a daily basis is the most obvious way of managing the hygiene of an intact penis.
 This may seem like common sense, but there are men and boys who have never been shown or taught how to maintain the hygiene of their genitals.
 If there is a partner involved, it is a sign of respect and courtesy to ensure that the penis does not get to the stage whereby it’s emitting strong aromas, but this depends on the partner, as it may well be okay with them.
 Penile hygiene is a sensible and simple process and it should not be a reason to cut off foreskins.